harbulot/keygenapp/xwiki/README.txt

     $THIS/foafssl-application/target/foafssl-application.xar
   - click on the imported link that appears, and import the xar

- 3.
+ 4. Change the User's Profile template so that they display RDFa

+    Until this is integrated more closely into XWiki it is easiest to do this by using the WebId version of XWikiUserProfileSheet

- To edit XWiki.XWikiUserSheet so that the call to XWiki.XWikiUserProfileSheet is replaced by WebId.XWikiUserProfileSheet
+  - Edit XWiki.XWikiUserSheet so that the call to XWiki.XWikiUserProfileSheet
+    is replaced by WebId.XWikiUserProfileSheet

+   This way, it is easy to switch back in case of a problem.